-Nordic and Baltic Farmhouse ales are based on domestic brewing traditions, and their shelf life is short.
+Nordic and Baltic Farmhouse ales are based on domestic brewing traditions, and their shelf life is often short.
 Hence these ales are rarely exported and can be difficult to find even in their homelands.
 Nevertheless, some commercial breweries have specialized in crafting them.
 This short guide helps you to find sahti in Finland, koduõlu in Estonia and kaimiškas in Lithuania.
 In Scandinavia commercially made traditional ales are harder to find, but I have included a section on Norway too.

 Sahti in Finland

-Six commercial breweries in Finland specialize in sahti.
-Usually sahties from four of them are available in bigger Finnish cities: Lammin sahti, Finlandia Sahti and Olu Bryki Raum, and Varastopanimo.
+Seven commercial breweries in Finland specialize in sahti.
+Usually sahties from four of them are available in bigger Finnish cities: Lammin sahti, Finlandia Sahti, Olu Bryki Raum, and Varastopanimo.
 Hollolan Hirvi Kivisahti (stone sahti) and is available at some beer festivals and from the brewery in Hollola.
 Pihamaan sahti and Hartolan sahti are mostly available on the spot, in Heinola and Hartola.
-Also the Finnish craft breweries make occasionally sahti, but the availability is usually short-term.
+Also the Finnish craft breweries make occasionally (especially Christmas time) sahti, but the availability is usually short-term.

 In the Finland’s capital Helsinki you’ll be able to find either Lammin Sahti or Finlandia Sahti from these pubs: Bryggeri Helsinki (Lammin), St. Urho’s Pub (Finlandia), One Pint Pub (Finlandia), Villi Wäinö (Lammin) , Zetor (Lammin), and Savotta (Lammin).
 In Tampere Kahdet Kasvot usually stocks Finlandia and Olu Bryki Raum’s.
 My local Vihreä Haltiatar in Jyväskylä has Finlandia available most of the time.
 Finlandia sahti is also sold in selected stores of Alko (state-owned liquor stores).
 If you are in Helsinki, the most central Alko Arkadia at Salomonkatu 1 is a safe bet.